marcinlewinski/QuizApp/README.md

 2. For Windows, run `startQuizApp_Windows.ps1` (double click it).

-Once the application starts, open your web browser and enter the following URL in the address bar: "http://localhost:3000"
+Once the application starts, open your web browser and enter the following URL in the address bar: "http://localhost:3000" Now, you are ready to run the application with the configured environment.
+Enjoy using the Quiz App!

 ## 🛠️ Technologies & Tools